Lokalise graphic of ICU message format

 Modules in ICU library suite

-• String iteration, which allows you to iterate forward and backward over Unicode characters and return the Unicode characters or their corresponding index values.
+• String iteration: Lets you navigate forward and backward through Unicode characters, returning either the characters themselves or their index values.

 Conversion basics